guidanoli/lupa-from-lua/README.md

 git submodule update --init --recursive
 ```

-In order to install the modified version of Lupa, it is necessary to first uninstall any official release.
+In order to install the Lupa fork, it is necessary to first uninstall any official release.

 ```sh
 python -m pip uninstall lupa